 Please join us for an unforgettable soirée in support of our unique recital series!
-The Pleyel series supports the arts locally by featuring fine young artists in a pre-concert to every one of our recitals.
-Our fundraiser performance will feature the top young artist of the 2019/2020 Pleyel season, flutist Ian Plansker.
-Like our historic piano, the 1879 Pleyel, Ian will bring historic flutes and demonstrate the evolution of the flute in an informative and musical tour through time!
+The Pleyel series supports the arts locally by featuring fine young artists in a pre-concert to each of our recitals.
+Our livestream performance will feature the top young artist of the 2019/2020 Pleyel season, flutist Ian Plansker.
+Ian will bring historic flutes and demonstrate the evolution of the flute in an informative and musical tour through time!

 Her debut solo album “Dream Catchers”, a two disc album featuring small scale works by Beethoven, Schumann, Schubert, Ravel and Debussy, released in 2016 to great acclaim.
 Fanfare Magazine declared “this release has merit as a career milestone” and leaves “no doubt about the devotion and seriousness of Siciliano’s approach to music.”
 Gramophone Magazine praised her “fine technique and natural musicality” pinpointing her “masterful delicacy, harmonic motion, and timing” in Debussy’s Images II.
 Siciliano holds degrees from the Eastman School of Music, where she studied with Nelita True, and the University of Michigan, where she studied with Logan Skelton.